ParthShirole/Street-Racer-2D/README.md

 • Implementing stearing control using hand gestures with help of OpenCv library of Python

-• Visit our [Github repo](https://github.com/ParthShirole/Gamers-Paradise) to clone and play the game.
+• Visit our [Github repo](https://github.com/ParthShirole/Gamers-Paradise) to clone to play the game.

 ## 📁 File Structure
 ```